FortisBC: Mt. Hayes facility

+FortisBC's 20-hectare Mt.
+Hayes facility is located approximately six kilometres northwest of Ladysmith.
+It opened in 2011.
+The storage facility is supplied by FortisBC’s existing pipeline systems and has a roughly 70,000m3 capacity to store liquefied natural gas.
+This project is a joint venture with the Stz'uminus First Nation.

+Hydroelectric generating plants

 FortisBC owns four hydroelectric generating plants on the Kootenay River with a total capacity of 225 megawatts (MW).
 They are the Corra Linn, Upper Bonnington, Lower Bonnington and South Slocan plants.

 Corra Linn

 The Corra Linn Dam was built in 1932 to control upstream storage by raising Kootenay Lake and generating power through three 19,000 horsepower units operating under the depth of water behind the dam of approximately 16 metres.
 The aggregate generating capacity is 51 MW.
 The Corra Linn Dam is located on the Kootenay River, approximately 15 km downstream of the City of Nelson on British Columbia Highway 3A.

 Upper Bonnington

 The Upper Bonnington Generating Plant consists of six hydroelectric units in two adjacent powerhouses, a 15-metre-high concrete gravity dam, a powerhouse with two sections, a gated spillway and an overflow spillway.
 The original powerhouse was built in 1907, upgraded in 1916 and extended again in 1939 for a total rated capacity of 65 MW.
 The Upper Bonnington Dam is located on the Kootenay River, approximately 17 km downstream of the City of Nelson.
 Also at the same Bonnington Falls location, but on the other side of the river is the City of Nelson Powerhouse in operation since 1907.
 In 2018, the publication Hydro Review inducted the plant into their Hydro Hall of Fame, a program that recognizes extraordinary hydro power achievement throughout the world, with a special emphasis on long-lasting facilities.